TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Watch a New Trailer for Robert Zemeckis' 'Welcome to Marwen'.
+    *   New 'Bohemian Rhapsody' Trailer Rocks the House.
 Here's Everything We Know Read More
     *   How ‘Aquaman’ Is Unlike Any Superhero Film, From Its Blue-Collar Antihero to Underwater Gladiator Fights Read More
-    *   'Overlord' Trailer Teases a World War II Zombie Movie.
-Here's Everything We Know So Far Read More
+    *   Timothée Chalamet to Star in 'Dune'.
+Here's Everything We Know Read More

     Explore Content
     *   Movie Reviews